DELTechnology/delt-core/paper/protocols.md

 building block incorporation sites.

-The framework automatically validates library architecture consistency and provides warnings for potential issues such as incomplete reaction definitions or missing building blocks (<TOOD>).
+The framework automatically validates library architecture consistency and provides warnings for potential issues such as incomplete reaction definitions or missing building blocks.

 ### Library chemistry and reaction definition